 This player offers quick options for selecting a viewing size and burning media to discs, with additional options on hand for streaming videos, music, and photos to DLNA-compatible home devices.
 Video filters and audio adjustments are limited, but the software does boast three processing modes and multiple sound enhancements for adjusting fidelity, ambient volume, and several other common audio facets found in most media players.
 And if you’d rather not mess with that, the free download also includes a link to a simple web player.

 The Pro version of DivX, available for $20, comes without ads and with a variety of advanced features, especially for video and server-based media management.
-If all you want is a good music (and sometimes video) player, you can confidently choose the free version instead.
+If all you want is a good music (and sometimes video) player, you can confidently choose the free version.
+If you want to focus solely on music, take a look at free music players instead.

 Plex – Windows, MacOS, Android, iOS